-(Mark One) O SECTION 13 OR 15(d) OF THE SECURIT ΓΙΕS EXCHANGE ACT OF 1934 • For the quarterly period ended March 31, 2023 ☐ TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SECURI FIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-41535 ZYMEWORKS INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 88-3099146 (I.R.S.
-Employer Identification Number) 108 Patriot Drive, Suite A Middletown, Delaware 19709 (Address of principal executive offices, including zip code) (302) 274-8744 (Registrant's telephone number, including area code) (Former n N/A name, former address and former fiscal year, if changed since la ast report) Securities registered pursuant to Section 12(b) of the Act Title of each class Trading Symbol(s) Name of each exchange on which registe ered Common Stock, \$0.00001 par value per share Preferred Stock Purchase Rights ZYME N/A The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) has a preceding 12 months (or for such shorter period that the reg days.
-Yes $\boxtimes$ No $\square$ filed all reports required to be filed by Section 13 or 15(d) of istrant was required to file such reports), and (2) has been s Indicate by check mark whether the registrant has subn (§232.405 of this chapter) during the preceding 12 months ( nitted electronically every Interactive Data File required to or for such shorter period that the registrant was required to S-T Indicate by check mark whether the registrant is a large company.
-See the definitions of "large accelerated filer," "ac e accelerated filer, an accelerated filer, a non-accelerated fil ccelerated filer," "smaller reporting company," and "emergi Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer $ imes$ Smaller reporting company X Emerging growth company $\Box$ If an emerging growth company, indicate by check maraccounting standards provided pursuant to Section 13(a) of rk if the registrant has elected not to use the extended transithe Exchange Act. $\ \square$ tion period for complying with any new or revise ed financia Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exch ange Act of 1934).
-Yes □ No ⊠ The number of outstanding shares of common stock of the r egistrant, \$0.00001 par value per share, as of May 3, 2023 was 64,171,282. ,
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2024 or ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURIT FIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-41535 ZYMEWORKS INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 88-3099146 (I.R.S.
+Employer Identification Number) 108 Patriot Drive, Suite A Middletown, Delaware 19709 (Address of principal executive offices, including zip code) (302) 274-8744 (Registrant's telephone number, including area code) N/A (Former n ame, former address and former fiscal year, if changed since la st report) S ecurities registered pursuant to Section 12(b) of the Act : Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value per share ZYME The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) has f preceding 12 months (or for such shorter period that the regidays.
+Yes \boxtimes No \square filed all reports required to be filed by Section 13 or 15(d) of strant was required to file such reports), and (2) has been s Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 months (of nitted electronically every Interactive Data File required to or for such shorter period that the registrant was required to Indicate by check mark whether the registrant is a large company.
+See the definitions of "large accelerated filer," "ac accelerated filer, an accelerated filer, a non-accelerated fil celerated filer," "smaller reporting company," and "emergi Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \Box If an emerging growth company, indicate by check mar accounting standards provided pursuant to Section 13(a) of t k if the registrant has elected not to use the extended transi he Exchange Act. $\ \square$ tion period for complying with any new or revised finance company (as defined in Rule 12b-2 of the Securities Excha The number of outstanding shares of common stock of the re- egistrant, \$0.00001 par value per share, as of April 30, 202 4 was 70,704,890.